Attacks on DEI

 As we have already seen through Executive Orders and a bizarre Dear Colleague letter, the second election of Donald Trump has the potential to bring Florida-like policies to every state.

-That’s why I am working with colleagues to host and moderate a series called What’s Next for Education Policy? where experts with local, state, and federal experience will discuss the implications of ongoing and anticipated federal policy shifts for education policy and practice.
+That’s why I worked with colleagues to host and moderate a series called What’s Next for Education Policy? where experts with local, state, and federal experience discussed the implications of ongoing and anticipated federal policy shifts for education policy and practice.

 I also shared my own thoughts at the BU Wheelock Conversations with the Dean series, focused on the first 100 days of the T 2.0 presidency.

 Finally, it appears likely that this battle for DEI and the larger battle for racial and social justice will be won or lost in the courts.
-That’s why I’m excited to bring together some of the greatest legal warriors in Massachusetts for an event called Racial Justice & The Courts: Legal Challenges and Strategies for the Next Four Years, where we’ll discuss the stakes, obstacles, and ways to keep pushing for racial justice.
+That’s why I was excited to bring together some of the greatest legal warriors in Massachusetts for an event called Racial Justice & The Courts: Legal Challenges and Strategies for the Next Four Years, where we discussed the stakes, obstacles, and ways to keep pushing for racial justice.

 This will be a long fight and I’ll be chronicling my thoughts and actions on Substack.
 I hope you’ll join me there.